- How is vaginal cancer treated?

 General treatment information

 Other factors might play a part in choosing the best treatment plan.
-These could include your age, your overall state of health, whether you plan to have more children, and other personal considerations.
+These could include your age, your overall state of health, whether you plan to have children, and other personal considerations.
+Vaginal cancer can affect your sex life and your ability to have children.
+These concerns should also be considered as you make treatment decisions.
+(See Sexuality for the Woman With Cancer and Fertility and Women With Cancer to learn more about these issues.)
 Be sure you understand all the risks and side effects of the various therapies before making a decision about treatment.

 - A gynecologist: a doctor who specializes in diseases of the female reproductive tract